hermeznetwork/docs/docs/faq/end-users.md

 From a desktop computer, please visit the <a href="https://hermez.io/wallet/"> Hermez Wallet </a> landing page and follow the instructions for setup.
 ![](img/how-to-tx.png)

+>Note : To withdraw funds, first select the token you want to withdraw from, and the next screen will show a Withdraw button.

 &nbsp;
 &nbsp;